-For this programme the University of London may recognise your prior learning and award you credit towards the qualification up to the value of 120 UK credits.

-Further information on recognition of prior learning is on the website.
+For this programme, the University of London may recognise your prior learning and award you credit towards the qualification up to the value of 120 UK credits for the MSc, 60 UK credits for the PGDip and 30 UK credits for the PGCert.
+Recognition of prior learning will not be considered for the Final Project.